 In August, following further consultation, production of a sample trolley and some slight amendments to the original design, the NBS placed an order with Craven.
 Mark Walsh, our current Purchasing Manager celebrated the order on the occasion of his 10th Anniversary working at Craven.
 He switched from Lager to Bitter that night as he resented paying £1.75 a pint.

 100 Bespoke Stainless Steel Trolleys had been successfully manufactured and dispatched to the NBS.
 Melissa Eggleston, one of our Sales Administrators, had just turned 9 years old.

 The world has changed a great deal since Craven manufactured those Trolleys back in 1999.
 The impact of the internet, 9/11 and its aftermath.
 Manchester is still on top, but City not United, and Leeds Utd are finally getting their act together after years in the wilderness.

 Many of the artistes mentioned in this piece have moved on to celebrity reality shows and comeback tours.
 Laura, Natasha and Mel all finished school, started work at Craven and Laura and Mel became mothers.

 Back to the future, 2015…

-Some things haven’t changed , Mark Walsh has just received his 25 Year Long Service Award, He’s still grumbling about the price of a pint!
-And Craven STILL manufacture quality storage and handling equipment for the Healthcare and Catering sectors, in stainless steel with a range of quality, hard-wearing finishes.
+Some things haven’t changed , Mark Walsh has just received his 25 Year Long Service Award.
+He’s still grumbling about the price of a pint!
+And Craven STILL manufacture quality storage and handling equipment for the Healthcare and Catering sectors.
+We offer stainless steel with a range of quality, hard-wearing finishes.